JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 ---

-There are three types of variables, `var`, `let`, and `const` that can be used to store data.
+There are three types of variables, `var`, `let`, and `const`, that can be used to store data.
 Each type acts slightly differently, particularly in regards to scope.

 ### `var`

 * Can be redefined or changed
-* Function scoped - variables declared using `var` can be read or rewritten anywhere within the function they are declared in, including inside any nested blocks.
-If a `var` is declared outside of any function, it will be accessible at the global scope
+* Are function scoped - variables declared using `var` can be read or rewritten anywhere within the function they are declared in, including inside any nested blocks.
+If a `var` is declared outside of an enclosing function, it will be accessible at the global scope
 * Are accessible before being assigned
 * Can be redeclared in the same scope

 ```
-var a = "a"
+var a = 1
-{
+function x() {
-	var b = "b"
+  var b = 2
+  console.log(a) // outputs 1
 }

-console.log(a,b) // outputs 'b c'

-var c = []
-console.log(c) // outputs '[]'
+console.log(x()) // outputs 1
-var c = "hello"
-console.log(c) // outputs 'hello'
+console.log(a)   // outputs 1
+console.log(b)   // ReferenceError: b is not defined
 ```

 #### When to Use `var`